 As if that weren’t bad enough, Adam and Eve did the same thing outside.
-Soon the creatures had to organize three shifts, working 24 a day in order to maintain the same garden-like quality to their home.
+Soon the creatures had to organize three shifts, working 24 a day to maintain the same garden-like quality to their home.
 Finally, the creatures grew tired and resentful of the humans’ thoughtlessness.
-So the creatures got together and decided to go on strike.
+So the creatures got together and went on strike.

-During the strike, things grew pretty grimy.
+During the strike, things grew grimy.
 The filth and clutter piled up.
 Adam and Eve were oblivious.
 So the creatures encouraged the soap scum bubblers and the dust bunnies to double their efforts.
-Soon, dust bunnies were piled knee high and the soap scum so thick that Adam could only get one foot in the tub.
+Soon, there were knee-high piles of dust bunnies and the soap scum so thick that Adam could only get one foot in the tub.
 Eve screeched at the sight of so many dust bunnies.
 Adam thundered at the soap scum.
 And the two of them dove into a mighty cleaning effort.
 They picked up and scrubbed and swept in a mad flurry.
 Unfortunately, in their madness, they didn’t see that they were throwing their friends, the creatures, out of the house.

 From that day forward, the soap scum bubblers and the dust bunnies had a new purpose in life–to make themselves visible to the humans so that housecleaning would happen at least once a week.